 A native of Kern County, Jean’s homegrown enthusiasm for her district propelled her to actively work to improve her community, as an educator, public servant, and community volunteer.
 Throughout her career, Jean has served on various boards and community organizations including the Kern County Network for Children, Kern County Adult Literacy Board, Kern County Museum Authority, Mayor’s Youth Development Coalition, Boys and Girls Club Board, and the Fiscal Crisis and Management Assistance Team.

-As a State Senator, Fuller works vigorously to represent the interest of her constituents, which stem from the agricultural-rich Kern and Tulare Counties, the desert communities of Inyo County, and the mountains of San Bernardino County.
-Prior to her term in the California State Senate, Jean Fuller spent four years in the State Assembly, which included many of her current constituents.
-Her tenure in the California Legislature has been marked by an effort to decrease the number of regulations that plague California business and prevent them from hiring workers.
-Jean believes that putting more people to work and solving each Californian’s personal budget crisis is the key to California’s economic rebound.
-While in the Assembly, Jean dedicated her efforts toward expanding opportunities in career and technical education, reducing the tax burden on families, and finding a solution to California’s ongoing water crisis so that families, farmers, and businesses have adequate water supplies.
+As State Senator, Fuller works vigorously to represent the interests of her constituents, which stem from the agricultural-rich Kern and Tulare Counties, the desert communities of Inyo County, and the mountains of San Bernardino County.
+Prior to her term in the California State Senate, Jean Fuller spent four years in the State Assembly.
+Her tenure in the California Legislature has reflected her unwavering commitment to cutting regulations that plague California business and prevent them from hiring workers and growing.
+Jean believes that putting more people to work and getting government out of the way is key to California’s economic rebound.
+While in the Assembly, Jean dedicated her efforts toward expanding opportunities in career and technical education, reducing the tax burden on families, and finding real solutions to California’s ongoing water crisis so that families, farmers, and businesses have adequate water supplies.

-Senator Fuller currently serves as both the Vice Chair of the Rules Committee and the Energy, Utilities, and Communications Committee in addition to her membership on both the Natural Resources and Water Committee and the Environmental Quality Committee.
-As an Assemblywoman, she chaired the Legislature’s Rural Caucus, a bicameral and bipartisan groups who seeks to provide a unified voice to citizens in rural areas.
+Recently elected in a unanimous vote as the Senate Republican Leader, her record of leadership includes service as both the Vice Chair of the Rules Committee and the Energy, Utilities, and Communications Committee.
+Additionally, she has also served on both the Natural Resources and Water Committee and the Environmental Quality Committee.
+As an Assemblywoman, she chaired the Legislature’s Rural Caucus, a bicameral and bipartisan group which seeks to provide a unified voice for California’s rural areas.
 Her willingness to work diligently to solve some of California’s greatest problems has led to recognition as the California Communications Association (CalCom) Legislator of the Year award in addition to receiving high scores annually from both the California Chamber of Commerce and the National Federation of Independent Business.